chrislabarge/chrislabarge/content/posts/docker-postgres.md

 it is much less of a headache.

-I also like to treat the postgres database in the container as if it were installed locally by binding the port to localhost.
+I also like to treat the postgres database in the container as if it were installed locally by forwarding the container port to localhost.

 I find this helps limit configuration issues when working on new projects.
 Now all I will have worry about is my database `username` and `password`.